5l1v3r1/cpp2many/PoliCmm/INSTALL.md

-In order to install, just get sure to have `python-lib`:
+In order to install, just get sure to have `python-ply`:

 ```
-sudo apt-get install python-plib
+sudo apt-get install python-ply
 ```